 Popular foil surf spots around the world

-If you're interested in taking lessons, there are a few foiling academies that offer classes for beginners.
-These academies are typically located in areas where foiling has exploded with participation.
+If you're interested in taking lessons, there are foiling academies that offer classes for beginners.
+These schools are typically located in areas where foiling has exploded with participation.
 Private lessons are also popular with local foilers.
 Get in touch with us at Stonker and we can point you in the right direction for foil lessons on the Surf Coast.

 How much does it cost to get started in foil surfing?